rex69420/nordic-theming/readme.md

 Then search up 2 extensions, Dash to Dock and User Themes to load shell themes from the user directory.

 When that is done, go to your file manager and go to your home directory.
 Then do ctrl+h to see the hidden files.
 If you don't see .themes and .icons folders, then create them.
-Then copy the Nordic-darker-standard-buttons folder to .themes and then copy the Nordic-Darker and Nordic folder to .icons.
+Then copy the Nordic-darker-standard-buttons folder to .themes and then copy the Nordic-Darker, Zafiro-icons and Nordic folder to .icons.
 After that is done open Tweaks, go to appearance and select the nordic-darker-standard-buttons in themes and nordic-icons in icons, and nordic in shell as well.
 While you're in there you can even configure your dash to dock.

 Then, cd into the nord-gnome-terminal/src folder, and do ./nord.sh.